 Also, consider creating a spreadsheet to categorize and keep track of what you spend on.
 Take note of important spendings such as rent and less important ones like fast food — the aim is to reduce unnecessary spending as much as possible.
 Once you have a better picture of your spending habits, it should be easier to come up with a monthly budget that’s within your financial means.
 Make sure that how much you spend doesn’t exceed your average monthly income after factoring in any debt repayment.

 By living below your means, you are guaranteed to save more than you earn, which leads to long-term wealth building.
 Here are some changes you can incorporate into your daily life.

 Nowadays Netflix and Amazon Prime are getting increasingly popular, and for good reason.
 At less than $10 per month, they provide you with more value and entertainment than cable or satellite.
 Going further, think carefully about the subscriptions you are paying for.
 Some of them are probably unnecessary, and won’t be much of a loss even if you cancel them.

 Being sick means a loss of income and expensive medical bills.
 As such, make the effort to eat healthy and exercise regularly.
 If you are working from home, you probably aren’t eating out as much.
 However, it might be tempting to order fast food delivery, especially when you don’t have time and have a lot of projects to handle.
 Such meals are not only unhealthy, they also eat (no pun intended) into your earnings.
 Instead, consider prepping your meals ahead of time.

-If possible, try not to use credit cards.
+If possible, try not to use credit cards too much.
 Many people pay for everything with credit cards without understanding what they are really getting into.
-As the interests start kicking in, they end up in a lot of debt, and it can take years before they get out of that hole.
+As the interests start kicking in, they end up in a lot of debt, and it can take years before they finally get out of that situation.
 You don’t want to be in debt as a freelancer, so it’s best to avoid that trap altogether.